sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  It is through the convention of (the arrangement of) letters that there is the convention of a word.
 A word (in turn) is governed by the convention dependent on the special sequence of the letters; its convention is the convention of (the arrangement of) the letters themselves. “iyanta. cyutāḥ[^205]",¹

-[^205]: "Available readings have “. . . śaktiparivṛtaḥ” whereas the Vivaraṇakāra has “ śaktiparicyutāh”"

 i.e, as it has the function of revealing a special word which conveys meaning such as one qualified by dewlap, etc., they turn away, they are deprived of the power to reveal (the meaning of) other words; "gakara. yanti[^206]"²

 [^206]: "Though the reading is "